dropbox/nspeech/README.md

-# Speech
+# nspeech: Native Speech processing on local GPU in Rust

-Pure Rust speech processing: ASR (speech-to-text) and TTS (text-to-speech) using the Candle deep learning framework.
-No Python dependencies at runtime.
+Pure Rust speech processing: ASR (speech-to-text) and TTS (text-to-speech) with hardware GPU acceleration on macOS (Metal) and Windows (D3D12).
+Built on the Candle deep learning framework with no Python dependencies at runtime.

 ## Models